SpreadsheetDataReader reads data from Excel spreadsheets (XLS or XLSX files).

 The Mapping editor consists of these elements:

-Toolbar – buttons controlling how you Map your Excel data (either by order, or by name) and global data offset control (see Advanced mapping options for an explanation of data offsets).
+Toolbar – buttons controlling how you Map your Excel data (either by order, or by name) and global data offset control (For an explanation of data offsets, see Advanced mapping options).

 Sheet preview area – this is where you will do and see all the mapping of the source file.